vibha92005/AUTO-COCOON-Vision-integrated-system-for-cocoon-processing-and-quality-characterisation/README.md

 # 🚀 Project Highlights

-- AI-powered Cocoon Quality Assessment
+- Automated Cocoon Quality Assessment using Computer Vision
 - YOLOv8-based Object Detection and Classification
-- CAE-based Dataset Augmentation
+- Convolutional Autoencoder (CAE) for Image Augmentation
 - Real-Time Inference Pipeline
-- Modular Project Architecture
+- Modular AI System Design
-- Designed for Automated Cocoon Sorting
+- Scalable Architecture for Automated Cocoon Sorting

 ---

 # 📖 Overview

-Traditional cocoon quality inspection relies on manual observation, making it time-consuming and prone to inconsistencies.
+Silk cocoon quality assessment is traditionally performed through manual inspection, which is labor-intensive and prone to inconsistencies.
 AUTO-COCOON addresses this challenge by integrating computer vision and deep learning techniques into an automated inspection workflow.

-The project uses a Convolutional Autoencoder (CAE) to generate high-quality augmented images, improving dataset diversity and model generalization.
+A Convolutional Autoencoder (CAE) is used to generate high-quality augmented images, improving dataset diversity and model generalization.
 The enhanced dataset is then used to train a YOLOv8 model capable of detecting and classifying cocoon quality.
-The trained model is integrated into a real-time inference pipeline, making the system suitable for future deployment in automated cocoon sorting environments.
+The trained model is integrated into a real-time inference pipeline for automated cocoon inspection.

 ---

 # 🏗 System Architecture

-The complete system consists of hardware modules for cocoon transportation, image acquisition, AI-based quality assessment, and automated sorting.
+The system consists of a loader module, deflosser module, conveyor mechanism, image acquisition unit, YOLOv8-based quality assessment, and a sorting mechanism for separating good and bad cocoons.

-> **Replace with your system architecture diagram**

 <p align="center">
 <img src="images/system_architecture.png" width="900">